mmbman/Katagiri/1984-01-11-Blue-Cliff-Record-Case-51-Talk-1.md

 **Katagiri Roshi:** You should know the structure of the longing.
 We always depend on the longing, because that is always giving some information to you: about the truth, about something.
 That’s why you always accept the longing in terms of it’s affirmative aspect.
 But you should know the negative aspect. *[He laughs.]* But we don’t see it.
 Don’t you think so?

-If you have a desire to seek for the truth, you always feel good, because you can get always something.
+If you have a desire to seek for the truth, you always feel good, because you can always get something.
 But that means, I don’t think so.

 **Questioner:** No, I know the negative part.

 **Katagiri Roshi:** Sure!
 You have to know the negative aspect.
 Because you are not satisfied.
 That’s why you want to fill up satisfaction.
 That means you “slip out,” you “run out” from the present.
-That is called filling up the satisfaction. *[He chuckles.]* The consciousness is working in a simple way, just a simple way.
+That is called “filling up the satisfaction.” *[He chuckles.]* The consciousness is working in a simple way, just a simple way.
 But immediately you have a desire, trying to fill up your satisfaction, that negative of the present.
 That’s why you slip out from the present.
-That is called *samsara*, samsaric [world].
+That is called *samsara*, the samsaric [world].

 **Questioner:** How long is it possible to stay present?